 Visibility followed.

-You do not compete against generic AI-generated content at the retrieval stage.
+The retrieval-versus-selection framework has a specific implication for content writers and copywriters: You do not compete against generic AI-generated content at the retrieval stage.
+You compete at the selection stage.

 At selection, your voice is a competitive advantage, not a liability!

+As I explained earlier, generic content enters the candidate pool because it covers expected entities and answers common questions predictably.
 But it consistently loses the selection round because it doesn’t offer anything to distinguish it as a credible, authoritative source.
 Why?

 Because the model has no reason to prefer it.